Industry structure and development

 Travails of Tamil Nadu

 TN sugar industry in collaboration with the renowned ICAR-SBI launched in Oct 16 a Sweet Bloom project to identify and develop viable cane varieties relevant to the State.
-The new cane variety Co11015 so spotted showed early promise during trials and its planting was progressively scaled up.
-Alas, its yield performance for the ratoon crop is below par, dissuading farmers from embracing this variety.
+The new cane variety Co 11015 so spotted showed early promise during trials and its planting was progressively scaled up.
+Alas, its yield performance for the ratoon crop proved below par, dissuading farmers from embracing this variety.
 A couple of other varieties tried too fared poorly compared to the long established cane variety Co86032.
-Thus TN sugar industry is unsuccessful yet to spot a sustainably improved cane variety, despite 7-years of concerted efforts.
-Sweet Bloom project version-2 being undertaken by SISMA in collaboration with ICAR-SBI, Coimbatore now remains the industrys best bet and its progress is continually monitored.
+Thus TN sugar industry is grappling yet to spot a sustainable cane variety, despite 9-long years of laudatory efforts.
+Sweet Bloom project Version-2 is now being pursued in continuity that remains the industrys best bet for now.
+Further, the scope and efficacy of AI technology is being evaluated for suitable adoption to improve cane quality and viability.

 Status update